mep-4d/dataModel/README.md

 This example names a control point --> htgValve_position_control

-In this example the main device could be a fan coil unit with example name MEP_FCU_1001, and the control point which is a child object of the main device would therefore have the fully qualified name of MEP_FCU_1001_htgValve_position_control
+In this example the main device could be a fan coil unit with example name MEP_FCU_1001, and the control point which is a child object of the main device would therefore have the fully qualified name of mep_fcu_1001_htgValve_position_control

 <h2> Surfacing Data </h2>

 All building data will be encapsulated within JSON objects and transported over MQTT.
 An MQTT broker will be provided either internal or external to the building network for third party data access.
 Data will be published from systems to the broker allowing third party data read, and data will be subscribed to by systems via the broker allowing third party data write.
-MQTT topics provide
+MQTT topics provide differentialtion between systems, devices and data direction.

-For main devices;
+For each published data object from site to the broker, the topic string is appended with </strong>_north</strong>

-<strong>SystemRef_SystemItem_ItemID</strong>
+For each subscribed data object from broker to site, the topic string is appended with </strong>_south</strong>